clinden7/CP-Portfolio-/README.md

 * The vibrational modes of Carbon Dioxide were explored by modeling the compound as a ball and spring model.
 Bond stiffness was determined by trial and error.
 Comparisons were made regarding the different modes and if they were what was expected.

 [Oscillating Chemical Reactions](https://github.com/clinden7/CP-Portfolio-/blob/3df89dcb6cafbc2790706f0add30208287a9101b/Oscillating-Chemical-Reactions.ipynb)
 * Chlorine Dioxide-Iodine Malonic Reaction oscillates.
-However, we will explore what makes it a fixed versus oscillating.
+However, we will explore what makes it a fixed versus oscillating reaction.